 This is the bit where I mention their background, what they’ve done or how they made their name.
-But where do I start ?
-Deep breath.
+But where do I start for Col ?
 What about Stage Manager at Wembley Stadium for David Bowie, Production Manager for Genesis at Knebworth, Reading Festival stage manager.
 Tour manager for Hawkwind, Motorhead, Buzzcocks, Big Country.
 And more.
 TV stage manager at The Tube, Razzamatazz, TX 45.
 Music shows across the BBC, ITV, CH4, USA TV.
 The list goes on.
 What do you do to relax Colin ?
 Listen to music Gary, what do ya think ha ha.
 With his infectious laugh and good humour Colin recalls his time of nearly 50 years in the music business.
 Yep 50.
 Let that sink in.
 So buckle up and strap in… You know I’m just a lad from Hebburn who got to work with some of the biggest bands in the world.
 It was right time, right place.

 How did you spend your teenage years ?
 My passion for music came in the ‘60s when me and a friend from Clegwell School were singing in North East Working men’s clubs.
 I was around 13 year old, still at school and earning more money than the teachers (laughs).